 Can the AstraZeneca vaccine cause blood clots?

-On 7 April 2021, the Medicines and Healthcare Regulatory Agency (MHRA) issued new advice that there is a possible link between the AstraZeneca vaccine and 'extremely rare and unlikely to occur' blood clots with lowered platelets.
-National guidance has been updated and anyone aged under 30 in the UK will now be offered an alternative COVID-19 vaccine.
+The Medicines and Healthcare Regulatory Agency (MHRA) has issued advice that there is a possible link between the AstraZeneca vaccine and 'extremely rare and unlikely to occur' blood clots with lowered platelets.
+National guidance has been updated and anyone aged under 40 in the UK will now be offered an alternative COVID-19 vaccine.
 The risk of developing a blood clot is estimated to be approximately 4 in 1 million.

 Visit the GOV.UK website for more information about the COVID-19 vaccination and blood clotting.